MichaelHDesigns/erebor/docs.md

 ### Authentication

 Most endpoints require authentication.
-To authenticate a request, add a header containing the API key:

-"Authorization": "ApiKey KEY"
+To authenticate a request, you can obtain a session_id HttpOnly cookie by creating a new user via the /users/ endpoint,  using the /login/ endpoint, or sending a JWT to the /auth_zero/ endpoint.

 ### Users